-The Minor League comparison is made first for the MLB affiliated (NAPBL or Minor League Baseball) leagues only, and then on a separate line, for the combined affiliated and independent leagues.
+The Minor League comparison is made first for the MLB affiliated (NAPBL or Minor League Baseball) leagues only, for years through 2019, and then for years starting in 2021, after the reduction of 56 teams.
+A separate line lists the combined affiliated and independent leagues.
 This is because the number of independent teams and leagues change frequently, and this then often becomes an 'apples to oranges' comparison, and loses some validity.
 The Minor League Hockey figures are also distorted for the same reason, as there has been a significant reduction in the number of teams since the late 1990's, and some leagues have merged.
 The record-high attendance for Minor League Hockey, set in 1994-95, may not have included every single league.
 So to provide at least some sort of even comparison, there is a separate line for the American Hockey League.
 That is the top hockey minor league, and its attendance is included in the Minor League Hockey line as well.

-2019 Major League Baseball total attendance is down 11,010,082 (13.8%) from its record-high of 79,503,175.
-MLB average per date is down 4,447 (13.6%) from the 2007 record-high of 32,785.
+2023 Major League Baseball total attendance is down 8,755,810 (11.0%) from its record-high of 79,503,175.
+MLB average per date is down 3,490 (11.6%) from the 2007 record-high of 32,785.

-The WNBA has suffered a significantly bigger decline from its peak attendance than MLB has, while the NFL, NHL, NBA, and Minor League Baseball have had small decreases in average per game/date from their record-highs.
-The NHL, Major League Soccer, and NCAA Women's Basketball each had their record-high total attendance in their most recent full seasons.
+The WNBA has suffered a significantly bigger decline from its peak attendance than MLB has, while the NFL, NHL and Minor League Baseball have had small decreases in average per game/date from their record-highs.
+The NBA, NHL, Major League Soccer, National Women's Soccer League, and NCAA Women's Basketball, each had their record-high total attendance in their most recent full seasons.

-It must be noted that Major League Baseball has, by far, the highest number of tickets available, with 81 games per team, with an average ballpark capacity of 42,496 in 2019.
-NFL stadiums will have an average stadium capacity of around 70,500 in 2020, but teams only have 8 regular season home games.
-Both the NBA and NHL have 41 home games per team, with an average arena capacity of 18,778 for the NBA, and 18,221 for the NHL.
-These 2 leagues played to better than 95% of arena capacity in 2018-19.
-If MLB drew that percentage of capacity, attendance would top 98 million.
+It must be noted that Major League Baseball has, by far, the highest number of tickets available, with 81 games per team, with an average ballpark capacity of 41,889 in 2023.
+NFL stadiums had an average stadium capacity of 70,083 in 2023, but teams only have 8 or 9 regular season home games.
+Both the NBA and NHL have 41 home games per team, with an average 2023-24 arena capacity of 18,731 for the NBA, and 17,858 for the NHL.
+These 2 leagues played to better than 97.6% of arena capacity in 2023-24.
+If MLB drew that percentage of capacity, attendance would be close to 100 million.
 But with its long season, and high number of available tickets, reaching such a level of capacity for MLB would be nearly impossible.

 Average per game for NCAA Division 1 Men's Basketball reached its record-high in 1990-91, and is down 19.9% since then.
 But this decline is a bit misleading.
-There were 295 Division 1 teams in 1990-91, compared with 351 teams in 2018-19.
+There were 295 Division 1 teams in 1990-91, compared with 352 teams in 2022-23.
 Nearly all, if not all, of the schools joining Division 1 since 1990-91, play in small facilities, and that is a factor in the average attendance per game decline.